DonovanDianchos/How-to-get-Undead-Legacy-working-with-Cgnat-/readme.md

 3. You should now see in your taskbar a small sand colored square right click it and select `join new network` now input this network ID: `1c33c1ced095` and add the Zerotier information from our Whatsapp groupdescription and click join. e.g `1c33c1ced0954444` "4444" is the added example bit.

 Info: It could happen that your PC asks you If you allow access to a network in windows fashion with a big Blue Bar on the right hand side, allow the connection, that is our private network.

+#Installing the Poi mods
+Download the mediafire link
+Move the folder inside the zip into your undead legacy "mods" folder

 ## Connecting to the Server
 1. Start Undead Legacy.